 Available on Amazon

 Homemade Recipe Playdough Book by Nurturestore

 Our playdough is under construction by Teach Preschool

-Blocks with Playdough by ARTCHOOThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Blocks with Playdough by ARTCHOOThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Twitter

 -Teach Preschool on Instagram